Skip to main content

 5. Plan the Hen Party

 It might be that you need to arrange two celebrations: a hen party for the party gang and a more subdued celebration that parents and older relatives can attend.
 Rather than asking people what dates they can do, pick two or three and ask who can make which date.
-This is a slightly harsher approach but it’ll make it easier to narrow it down to just one weekend.
+This can feel like a more brutal approach, but it’ll make it easier to narrow it down to just one weekend.

-Make sure you’re also aware of everyone’s budget – there’s not much point organising your bestie's dream party weekend in Marbella when their friends don’t have the funds.
+Make sure you’re also aware of everyone’s budget – there’s not much point organising a dream weekend in Marbella when your pal's friends don’t have the funds.

-The hen party should take place up to three months before the wedding – this gives time for any bruises to fade if it’s a particularly active hen party, or for people to recover from their hangovers!
-With three months to go, the maid of honour should be thinking about little details to make the hen party extra special.
+The hen party should take place up to three months before the wedding – this gives time for any bruises to fade if it’s especially active, or for people to recover from their hangovers!
+The maid of honour should be thinking about little details to make the hen party extra special, too.

 6. Get Hands On With Wedding Planning

-You may be the couple's sounding board for lots of ideas – be prepared to consult on everything from wedding colour schemes to the wedding cake flavour.
+You may be the couple's sounding board for ideas – so be prepared to be consulted on everything from wedding colour schemes to the wedding cake flavour.

-The maid of honour duties also entail more hands on wedding tasks like writing or addressing wedding invitations, making DIY confetti cones or assembling homemade favours.
-Organise a DIY craft night complete with their favourite snacks and drinks to turn wedding planning tasks into a fun girls night.
+The maid of honour duties might also entail more hands on wedding tasks like writing or addressing wedding invitations, making DIY confetti cones or assembling homemade favours.
+Organise a craft night complete with their favourite snacks and drinks to turn wedding planning tasks into a fun girls’ night.

 Once the invitations are out, you might be required to help organise the RSVPs or filter through the menu choices if the couple have a lot to look at.